Real Recipes From Real Home Cooks ®

 Blue Ribbon Recipe

 Royal icing sounds intimidating, but it's easy to make with simple ingredients.
 If you have a stand mixer, the whisk attachment does all the work.
-There is no meringue powder in this recipe, egg whites are used instead.
-This is the type of icing piped onto cutout cookies or even to put together gingerbread houses.
-Prepare a batch of royal icing to up your cookie decorating game.
+There is no meringue powder in this recipe; egg whites are used instead.
+This is the firm icing piped onto cutout cookies or used to put together gingerbread houses.
+Prepare a batch of to up your cookie decorating game.

 — The Test Kitchen @kitchencrew